masif2002/WanderInn/README.md

 # WanderInn
-A MERN Stack application to book hotels and places to stay.
+* A MERN stack application to book hotels and places to stay.

 ## Features
 * **JWT** Authentication